 The meat is extra tender (Thanks to the magic of steam cooking and that amazing fat!) and the Verde sauce is loaded…and I do mean LOADED with the rich warm flavors traditional to Chili Verde.

-Also, this is “one of those” dishes that becomes more flavorful over time!
+Also, this is “one of those” dishes that become more flavorful over time!
 It’s outstanding in the flavor department!

 Give the meat a little push around the pot with a potato masher, or fork, to break up some, not all, of the pork chunks.